NethServer/ns8-mail/postfix/README.md

   process through Unix-domain sockets.
 Mount the Dovecot container path where `lmtp` and `auth` sockets reside.
 It is possible to not mount this volume path to disable all Dovecot integrations.
+- `/etc/postfix/main.cf.d`.
+Local configuration override volume.
+Any `.cf` file added to this directory is always appended to the expanded `main.cf` file.

 ## Commands